DuncanSchouten/barber-jekyll/_works/cgph.markdown

 <div class="callout left-highlight bottom-margin">
 ### Opportunities for improvement

-* Increased visibility on site - post-launch testing has shown the information on house availability is hard-to-find unless already exploring the booking request page
+* Improve visibility on site - post-launch testing has shown the information on venue availability is hard-to-find unless users are already exploring the booking request page
-* Some users report confusion on the definition of booking holds - need to provide contextual clarification
+* Identify methods for clarifying user confusion on the definition of booking holds
 * Several users submit bookings, but ask for details on wedding pricing (found elsewhere on the site) - need to find a way to serve them this info before they need to ask
 </div>